3and4/Leither/README_EN.md

 In addition to reading mimei data directly via API and commands, applications can be specified to render Mimei.
 For details, see the sections on "Applications" and "Domain Name Display of Mimeis."

 ### **Applications**
-Users can develop applications based on Leither API.
-The API is based on the <a href="https://github.com/hprose">Hprose</a> protocol, which support most common development languages.
-Users can directly use system functions in their applications.
-The system has special optimizations for HTML5 applications.
+Users can develop applications based on Leither API that is based on the <a href="https://github.com/hprose">Hprose</a> protocol.
+Hprose support most common development languages.
+Users can directly use Leither system functions in their applications.
+Optimizations for HTML5 applications has been especially made.

 **Application backup:**
 ```shell